 Graphotherapy for Success

 Graphotherapy.The act of writing is therapeutic.
 Through writing “we exteriorize in words”, thoughts, wishes and emotions, which we “liberate” by expressing them in the sheet of paper.
 We heal emotional wounds and we channel resentment.
-This action is as healing as, or more, than the spoken word.
+This action is often as healing or more healing than the spoken word.

 Through handwriting analysis, it is possible to deduce people’s states of mind, their character, temper, skills, emotions and even their physiology and health level.